ecssiah/libgdx-and-jruby/README.md

     require 'src/util/C'
     require 'src/util/TextureSetup'

 Lastly, add the two utility scripts for the game's constants and texture packing.
 I name my constants script C. I don't know if this is considered bad practice, but I like how simple it is.
+Ruby has a more bare module object which works as a simple block of code instead of the full class structure where I put my constants that are used across many scripts like the Box2d conversions.

 C.rb:

+    module C

+      BOX_STEP = 1/45.0
+      BOX_VELOCITY_ITERATIONS = 8
+      BOX_POSITION_ITERATIONS = 3
-    BTW, WTB = 16.0, 1 / 16.0
+      BTW, WTB = 16.0, 1/16.0

+    end

 Any variable declared with a capital letter is considered a constant and shouldn't be changed.
-Notice Ruby allows for parallel assignment.
+Ruby allows for parallel assignment.

 TextureSetup.rb: